-Social Socurity The specialist advised mak- JCRUGTY Sof
+Social Security The specialist advised mak- January Set

-Harrold Tabor, Social Security Representative for the San Angelo Social Security Office, has scheduled his January visit to Ozona.
+Harrold Tabor, Social Security Representative for the San list regular and major expenses.
+Angelo Social Security Office, has scheduled his January visit to Ozona.
 He will be at the County Courthouse on Wednesday, Jan.
-16 from 10:30 a.m. to 12:00 noon
+16 from 10:30 a.m. ments--and makes a good start to 12:00 noon.

 Anyone who wants to file a claim for benefits, get information, or transact other business with the Social Security Administration may contact him at this time.
 Persons who are unable to meet with him are encouraged to call the office in San Angelo.
-Residents of Ozona may call toll free by dialing "Operator" and asking for one year often surprises a fami-"Enterprise 2058"
+Residents of Ozona may call toll free by dialing "Operator" and asking for one year often surprises a fami- "Enterprise 2058"